 From the project folder, backup all of the SAA#_DATA.dat files to another location.
 You should then delete the SAA#_DATA.dat files in the project folder.
 A new copy of these files containing only the data that is currently on the logger will be generated when your next data collection occurs.
 Because the newly generated SAA#_DATA.dat files will contain much less data than the previous ones, processing with SAACR_raw2data will be much faster.

-NOTE: If you copied the multi_saa_allcart.mat file to the archive folder instead of moving it in the previous step, you should delete it from the project folder at this time.
+NOTE: If you copied either the multi_saa_allcart.mat file or the multi_saa_allcart_no_adjustments.mat file to the archive folder instead of moving it in the previous step, you should delete it from the project folder at this time.

 After the three steps described above have been completed, the next conversion of the project data will retrieve the historical data from the archive folder and append newly collected data to it to create a new multi_saa_allcart.mat file containing all of the data.
 This process should be considerably faster if there was a large amount of historical data.